DLR-RM/BlenderProc/README.md

 ## Source Code

-Now it's good time to take a look at the [soruce code](src): all modules are there.
-Explore and look at the short guide about writing yor own modules.
+Now it's a good time to take a look at the [soruce code](src): all modules are there.
+Explore and look at the short guide about writing your own modules.

 ## Contributions